 Four-plus years into our relationship, my boyfriend, Denis, and I finally got the official stamp of approval we never wanted.
 After hearing about it at work, Denis suggested we take a personality test inspired by the traditional Myers-Briggs Type Indicator (MBTI).
 Turns out, according to our respective "types" — INTJ, or "The Architect," for me, and ISFP, or "The Adventurer," for Denis — we're romantically compatible.
 While Denis took this as a funny little coincidence, I rolled my eyes so hard that not even Liz Lemon could match my disdain.
 What a bunch of pseudo-scientific silliness, I thought.

 For the record, I like "personality type" stuff — the fact that bae and I are astrologically compatible tickles me to no end.
 But there's something about the MBTI that leaves a bad taste in my mouth.
 Maybe it's because it limits people to only one of 16 personality types (whereas, in astrology, you aren't confined to a single group).
-Or maybe it's because thousands of companies use the test to determine how they recruit, train and organize employees.
+Or maybe it's because thousands of companies use the test to determine how they recruit, train and organise employees.
 That's like a manager making final decisions based on how many earth signs they have on their team.

 Considering my many reservations about the MBTI and similar quizzes, I refused to strongly identify with my type, let alone look to it as justification for my LTR.
 And, according to Matt Lundquist, LCSW, a psychotherapist and couples therapist, there's no compelling reason why I should do either of those things.

 "I always get nervous when people look at a test like this and then define themselves by its results," Lundquist says.
-He adds that personality type quizzes can help people apply order to their lives and relationships, and even allow company managers or advertisers to organize people by their problem-solving skills and communication style.
+He adds that personality type quizzes can help people apply order to their lives and relationships, and even allow company managers or advertisers to organise people by their problem-solving skills and communication style.

 "Can there be utility in placing people into categories in order to predict certain results?
 Sure," Lundquist says.
 "As a guide for individuals?
 There are many consulting firms that would argue otherwise, but I'm skeptical."